-Warren Berger, author of A More Beautiful Question, makes a case that business is in an era of “the curious leader, where success may be less about having all the answers and more about wondering and questioning.”
+Warren Berger, the author of A More Beautiful Question, makes a case that business is in an era of “the curious leader, where success may be less about having all the answers and more about wondering and questioning.”
 (HBR September 2015) Leaders who have built careers on delivering solutions and knowing answers may need to develop a more inquisitive mind.

 Leaders who put curiosity out in front of their behaviors and practices benefit companies of all sizes.
 The thirst for innovation continues to grow and is a driver.
 Asking questions is fundamental to innovation models such as design thinking.
 An additional benefit is increasing employee engagement.